eldoy/waveorb-adapter/README.md

 // Find all with 'level' field greater than 5 const result = await db('project').find({ level: { $gt: 5 }})
 ```
-All of the [mongodb query operators](https://docs.mongodb.com/manual/reference/operator/query/) work.
+All of the [mongodb query operators](https://docs.mongodb.com/manual/reference/operator/query/) should work.

 **Get document**
 ```js